 Get People into Game-Playing Mode

 Before you can get people to play the GGOB, you must first have (i) management credibility and (ii) a desire to win.
 Only then can you start to use/design games to build team spirit and a winning habit.
 Get more details/tips on how to build these components from our full book summary.

 Show People the Big Picture

 In most companies, employees are told to just do their jobs and leave others to worry about the business.
 Even if people do their jobs well, there’ll be silos and conflict if people don’t see the impact of their actions on others.
-In the book / our complete 15-page summary, we cover more details on how to show the Big Picture and break issues down into smaller parts that can be tackled.
+In our complete 15-page summary, we cover more details on how to show the Big Picture and break issues down into smaller parts that can be tackled.

 Set Standards to Drive Action